dlehman-dev/SE3540_Fall2025_A01_G09/UserStories.md

 4. Customers should be able to create accounts, update profiles, and manage payment preferences.

+Title: As a customer, I can create accounts

+Description: As a customer, I can create accounts so my information is saved with the restaraunt and I don't have to re-enter it every time I order.

+Title: As a customer, I can update my profile

+Description: As a customer, I can keep my information up to date, including my e-mail address or phone number

+Title: As a customer, I can manage payment preferences

+Description: As a customer, I can enter my credit card information and save it for repeated ordering, as well as update my payment information if I ever need to change it.

 5. A customer’s order history should be stored for repeat ordering.